-Boot files reside under /opt
+• Boot files reside under /opt

-Install files that are required at bootstrap time, such as device drivers, in a product-specific subdirectory of the /opt directory, such as /opt/OAT100.
+Files that are required at bootstrap time, such as device drivers, go into in a product-specific subdirectory of the /opt directory, such as /opt/OAT100.
 This also includes any files to be accessed before file systems other than root are mounted.